survivejs/site/drafts/rill-interview.md

 ## How does *Rill* work?
 Depends where you look.
 [Rill](https://github.com/rill-js/rill) on the server-side is more or less a rip off of [Koa](https://github.com/koajs/koa) with some careful forthought, but in the browser things get interesting.

 [Rill](https://github.com/rill-js/rill) works by intercepting all `<a>` clicks and `<form>` submissions and pumping them through a browser side router with the same API as the server-side.
-It supports pretty much anything you can think of including cookies, redirects and [sessions](https://github.com/rill-js/session) all isomorphically (ie in both the server and browser).
+It supports pretty much anything you can think of including cookies, redirects and [sessions](https://github.com/rill-js/session) all isomorphically (i.e. in both the server and browser).

 There are a few huge wins here.
 Firstly you don't have to use any fancy `<Link>` tags or similar and aren't tied to [React](https://facebook.github.io/react).
 Second the server-side doesn't need to do anything fancy to handle links and forms.
 And lastly you already know how links and forms work, so just go use them.

-If you'd like to take a look at Rill's link/form hijacking logic it has been seperated out into [@rill/http](https://github.com/rill-js/http/blob/master/adapter/document.js), making the main [Rill](https://github.com/rill-js/rill) repository completely universal!
+If you'd like to take a look at Rill's link/form hijacking logic it has been separated out into [@rill/http](https://github.com/rill-js/http/blob/master/adapter/document.js), making the main [Rill](https://github.com/rill-js/rill) repository completely universal!

 ## How does *Rill* differ from the other solutions?